RonCass/AngularDotNewNewTemplate/README.md

 All credit for the original template goes to Steve Sanderson and the asp.net team.
 I just created this so that I have a better starting point in the future.

+## Update
+I decided to also start saving code to this project.
+Just general stuff that I want to remember etc.

 ## Stuff I Added
 * Item Bootstrap 4.* - Upgraded template Bootstrap 4.* and changed the main top nav to use it.
 * Item JQuery 3.3.1 - For Bootstrap 4